If you’re confused about whether calorie counting is effective or not, then you’re definitely not alone.

 Such studies consistently show that weight loss always results from people eating fewer calories than they expend.
-Whether this deficit comes from eating fewer carbs, protein or fat makes no difference (
+Whether this deficit comes from eating fewer carbs, protein, or fat makes no difference (

-Bottom Line: Certain factors help explain why calories can seem irrelevant to weight loss.
+Summary Certain factors help explain why calories can seem irrelevant to weight loss.
 However, studies controlling for these factors consistently show that a calorie deficit is needed.

 Counting calories is a time-tested way to lose weight.

-One recent review reports that weight loss programs incorporating calorie counting led participants to lose around 7 pounds (3.3 kg) more than those that didn't.
+A recent review reports that weight loss programs incorporating calorie counting led participants to lose around 7 pounds (3.3 kg) more than those that didn't.
 It seems that the more consistently you do the recording, the better (

 For instance, one study reports that participants who monitored everything they ate for 12 weeks lost twice as much weight as those who monitored less frequently.